Yashwanth353/web-penetration/README.md

 1 Input Validation and Output Encoding:<br>

-   Implement server-side input validation for all user inputs to prevent malicious payloads.<br>
+  <ol> Implement server-side input validation for all user inputs to prevent malicious payloads.<br>

-   Use output encoding techniques (e.g., HTML encoding) to prevent script execution in the browser.<br>
+   Use output encoding techniques (e.g., HTML encoding) to prevent script execution in the browser.<br></ol?

 2 Access Control and Authentication:<br>